braulio-arteaga/braulio-arteaga.github.io/_pages/projects.md

       <img height="32" width="32" src="https://unpkg.com/simple-icons@3.4.0/icons/github.svg" />
     </div>
     <p style="text-align: justify;">
-    </p>
         I contributed to the estimation and analysis of excess mortality between 2020 and 2021 in Perú.
 This included data cleaning, descriptive and spatial analysis, and estimation using deterministic and bayesian methods.
-    <a class="project-link" target="_blank" href="https://github.com/healthinnovation/Excess_Mort">Check it out!</a>
+    </p>
   </div>
 </div>